-- I. The standards and acceptable use of Internet services as set forth in the Enterprise School District's Internet Acceptable Use Policy; - II.
-Student safety with regard to: - a. safety on the Internet; - b. appropriate behavior while on online, on social networking Web sites, and in chat rooms; and - c. cyber bullying awareness and response. - III.
-Compliance with the E-rate requirements of the Children's Internet Protection Act ("CIPA").
+- The standards and acceptable use of Internet services as set forth in the Enterprise School District's Internet Acceptable Use Policy; - Student safety with regard to: - o safety on the Internet; - appropriate behavior while on online, on social networking Web sites, and in chat rooms; and - o cyber bullying awareness and response. - Compliance with the E-rate requirements of the Children's Internet Protection Act ("CIPA").

 Following receipt of this training, the student will acknowledge that he/she received the training, understood it, and will follow the provisions of the District's acceptable use policies.

-Adoption - This Internet Safety Policy was adopted by the Board of the Enterprise School District at a public meeting, following normal public notice, on June 22, 2015.
+This Internet Safety Policy was adopted by the Board of the Enterprise School District at a public meeting, following normal public notice, on June 22, 2015.